-Sprague operates the Terminal pursuant to the National Pollutant Discharges Elimination System individual permit number MA0028037, issued by the Environmental Protection Agency (the "Permit").
-The Permit was issued on May 12, 2011 and is currently in force.
+Sprague operates the Terminal pursuant to its NPDES Permit, number MA0028037, issued by the Environmental Protection Agency ("EPA") on May 12, 2011.
+The Permit is currently in force.
 On January 25, 2016, Sprague completed its application for reissuance of its permit (the "Application").
-On December 4, 2020, EPA issued for public comment a draft revised permit for the Terminal.
-The public comment period for the draft permit ended on February 2, 2021.
+On December 4, 2020, the EPA issued for public comment a Draft Permit for the Terminal.
+The public comment period for the Draft Permit ended on February 2, 2021.
+To CLF's